Bluefirebiulds/Bluefirebiulds/README.md

-- 👋 Hi, I’m @Bluefirebiulds
+- 👋 Hi, This is T Tech
 - 👀 I’m interested in ...
 STEM
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 All of my big projects